Dohyeon Lee

 Robustifying Multi-hop QA through Pseudo-Evidentiality Training

-SCOPA - Soft Code-Switching and Pairwise Alignment for Zero-Shot Cross-lingual Transfer
+SCOPA: Soft Code-Switching, Pairwise Alignment for Zero-Shot Cross-lingual Transfer

 Education